prathamesh-patil-5090/Assignment-By-Testline/README.md

 # Quiz Application

-An interactive quiz application built with React and TailwindCSS that features streak bonuses, score tracking, and a fallback system for data fetching.
+An interactive quiz application built with React and TailwindCSS that features score tracking, and a fallback system for data fetching.

 ## Features

 - Dynamic quiz questions loading from API with fallback data
-- Streak bonus system for consecutive correct answers
 - Progress tracking and score calculation
 - Review previous answers
 - Responsive design with TailwindCSS